Center & Silver Coast

 Paiva Walkways on the left bank of the Paiva River in Arouca, is an 8-km boardwalk through an authentic natural sanctuary and is a profound lesson of biology, geology and archeology.

-The historical towns of Viseu and Castelo Branco are worth a visit, as well as Fátima, the largest place of pilgrimage in Portugal. and 4th largest in the world.
-Not only Catholics will appreciate the vast shrine with its splendid basilica.
+The historical towns of Viseu and Castelo Branco are worth a visit, as well as Fátima, the largest place of pilgrimage in Portugal. and worldwide recognized as a place of worship and a destination for religious tourism.
+Fátima has in its origin a legendary and beautiful love story between Fátima, a Moorish princess, and one of the most valiant warriors of the Christian Reconquest.

 The Silver Coast is recognized for the river beaches with crystal-clear waters, golden ocean beaches and a silver-blue sea out of sight.